Joon7891/Coding-Room/frontend/README.md

 ## To Do

 - [] Finish Editing Platform for Code Canvas
-- [] Abstract Editing Platform to make syncing easier
+- [] Abstract Editing Platforms to make syncing easier
 - [] Setup Webpages
 - [] File System + Sharing